-Welcome to our third edition of Housing Finance Snapshot - a monthly newsletter providing banking and finance updates and opinion for those based within the affordable housing and local government sectors.
+Welcome to our third edition of Housing Finance Snapshot - a regular newsletter providing banking and finance updates and opinion for those based within the affordable housing and local government sectors.

 Optimal Property Charging